 Once the needle is safely positioned, there is a second injection into the nerve root where it exits the foramen, a side opening where two vertebrae meet.

-This injection contains both lidocaine, a type of anesthetic, and a steroid, such as cortisone.
+This injection contains lidocaine, a type of anesthetic, and may include a steroid, such as cortisone.

 If the patient's nerve pain disappears when the anesthetic is injected, then the correct nerve root has been identified.